Alfredo Méndez-Gonzalez: Episcopacy

 On July 23, 1960, Pope John XXIII named Méndez the first bishop of Arecibo, Puerto Rico.
-He traveled to Rome for the Second Vatican Council, but soon, he and several others fell ill with hepatitis, but he sufficiently recovered to be able to return and attend the council's closing days.
+He traveled to Rome for the Second Vatican Council, but fell ill with hepatitis upon arrival.
+He recovered only in time to attend the council's closing days.
 He is said to have been shocked upon his return and stated: "They're all Protestants!"
 On the other hand, it is also said that he stated that his big contribution to the council was his effort for a married diaconate.

 On January 21, 1974, at the age of 66, after only 14 years of active service as a diocesan bishop, he resigned as Bishop of Arecibo and returned to California.
 Numerous diocesan bishops in the United States invited him to assist in their dioceses, but Méndez refused such invitations.

 From his retirement, he had steady correspondence with the Vatican and with other bishops, urging the return of the traditional Latin Mass.
-He is said to have offered the traditional Latin Mass daily in his private chapel, but is also said to have used the 1967 Missal.
-He never took a public stand against the Second Vatican Council and the Mass of Paul VI, is not known to have offered the Tridentine Mass in public at a traditionalist chapel after the promulgation of the Mass of Paul VI, and is criticized by some as a non-traditionalist.
-At some time, he favored the idea of a separate "Traditional Latin Rite" with independent status similar to the Eastern Catholic rites, but abandoned that idea as unworkable.
+He initially favored the creation of a separate "Traditional Latin Rite" with independent status similar to the Eastern Catholic rites, but abandoned that idea as unworkable.
 He then recommended and entertained the notion of some sort of Tridentine Ordinariate which, like the U.S. Military Ordinariate, would be independent of bishops throughout the world, but eventually judged that idea to be also unworkable.

-He supported Archbishop Marcel Lefebvre of the Society of Saint Pius X (SSPX).
-Méndez friendship with and admiration for him dated back to 1961, when some of Lefebvre's Holy Ghost Priests were in Méndez's Diocese of Arecibo.
-Méndez wrote to the Vatican defending Lefebvre, who was criticized by the Vatican.
-In return, Giovanni Benelli from the Vatican defended the Vatican's criticism of Lefebvre, stating that Lefebvre rejects Paul VI and the Second Vatican Council.
-On the other hand, Lefebvre thanked Méndez for his help and "courageous intervention to [the] Holy See."
+Méndez wrote to the Vatican defending Marcel Lefebvre, who was criticized by the Vatican.
+In response, Cardinal Giovanni Benelli defended the Vatican's criticism of Lefebvre, stating that Lefebvre rejects Paul VI and the Second Vatican Council.
+Lefebvre thanked Méndez for his help and "courageous intervention to [the] Holy See."